MANU-CHAUHAN/EVA6/README.md

 1) Each session has it's own dedicated directory with a a README file, which would help to give an overview for that session.

-2) `minigrad` is an attempt to have a minimalistic Auto-grad engine with capability to develop full working Neural Networks.
+2) `minigrad` is an attempt to understand and have a minimalistic Auto-grad engine with capability to develop full working Neural Networks.
 Inspired from Andrej Karpathy's micrograd.
-Will keep adding more operations along with features as I go along.
+Will keep understanding and adding more operations along with features as I go along.

 3) Extra resources like images or gifs would go under resources folder